-Repeat steps F-1 through F-5 for panel installation, backfill placement and compaction, reinforcing strip installation, and placement of horizontal/vertical joint materials.
+Repeat steps G-1 through G-5 for panel installation, backfill placement and compaction, reinforcing strip installation, and placement of horizontal/vertical joint materials.
 Follow these same procedures for the second and subsequent panel courses until the structure is ready to be topped off.
-No external panel bracing is required for second or subsequent courses.
+Bracing may be used on all subsequent courses, if practical, to assist with maintaining batter and wall alignment as well as providing additional stability to the structure during the construction process.